kbrbe/beltrans-data-integration/data-sources/bnf/README.md

 # BnF

-The National Library of France (BnF) provides information via a SPARQL endpoint or RDF dumps.
+The National Library of France (BnF) provides information via a catalog, a SPARQL endpoint or RDF dumps.

 * **source**: data dumps or catalog
 * **URL**: https://data.bnf.fr/